amcneil36/amcneil36.github.io/blogs/how-to-prepare-for-and-give-presentations.md

 		○ We want to be able to walk around freely
 		○ If you don't know the answer to a question someone asks, you can ask the crowd.
-If someone asks a really complicated question, you can tell them to see you afterwards slowly build confidence up through presenting in front of larger people how to build confidence. work your way up presenting in front of more people. start with decent number of words on your slides and then slowly take some down when something going wrong with technology and a tech person is fixing it, ask people stuff like where they traveled from
+If someone asks a really complicated question, you can tell them to see you afterwards slowly build confidence up through presenting in front of larger people how to build confidence. work your way up presenting in front of more people. start with decent number of words on your slides and then slowly take some down. having a lot of slides makes people read your slides and not listen to you when something going wrong with technology and a tech person is fixing it, ask people stuff like where they traveled from